EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

     }
 ```

-The magic is done by the `c.RoutePrefix = "";` line which makes it so there's no need to put any prefix in order to acess the autogenerated Swagger UI.
+The magic is done by the `c.RoutePrefix = "";` line which makes it so there's no need to put any prefix in order to access the auto generated Swagger UI.

 Try it out.
 Do `dotnet run` and navigate to `https://localhost:5001` and you should see the Swagger UI there.